-The traditional approach followed in Maryland is to use the NRCS Type II 24- hour duration storm as the input to the TR-20.
-The volume of precipitation is selected from the appropriate precipitation duration frequency maps.
-If the TR-20 over-predicts, a major portion of the problem may originate from the severity of this design storm input.
-Twenty-four hours may be too long and the Type II distribution may not be appropriate for all parts of Maryland.
-The 24-hour duration coupled with the NRCS Type II storm distribution may be especially inappropriate for Western Maryland where gaged discharges tend to be much lower than those estimated by the TR-20 model.
+After application of WinTR-20, if the WinTR-20 over-predicts peak discharge, a major portion of the problem may originate from the severity of this design storm input.
+Twenty-four hours may be too long and the storm distribution may not be appropriate for all parts of Maryland.
+The 24-hour duration coupled with the NRCS storm distribution may be especially inappropriate for Western Maryland where gaged discharges tend to be much lower than those estimated by the WinTR-20 model.
 More research is needed to finalize a synthetic storm structure and duration to be used for specific frequencies and locations.